MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 ### Remap a shortcut to a single key

-It is possible to remap a shortcut (key combination) to a single key press by selecting the **Remap a shortcut** button in PowerToys Settings.
+It is possible to remap a shortcut (key combination) to a single key press by selecting **Remap a shortcut** in PowerToys Settings.

 For example, to replace the shortcut <kbd>⊞ Win</kbd>+<kbd>←</kbd> (left arrow) with a single key press **Alt**: